pajod/gunicorn/docs/source/settings.rst

 The safe default ``drop`` is to silently drop headers that cannot be unambiguously mapped.
 The value ``refuse`` will return an error if a request contains *any* such header.
-The value ``dangerous`` matches the previous, not advisabble, behaviour of mapping different header field names into the same environ name.
+The value ``dangerous`` matches the previous, not advisable, behaviour of mapping different header field names into the same environ name.

-The (at this time, not configurable) header `SCRIPT_NAME` is permitted without consulting this setting, if it is received from an allowed forwarder.
+If the source IP is permitted by ``forwarded-allow-ips``, *and* the header name is present in ``forwarder-headers``, the header is mapped into environment regardless of the state of this setting.

 Use with care and only if necessary and after considering if your problem could instead be solved by specifically renaming or rewriting only the intended headers